objectiveSquid/C3/README.md

 I started a new project because the old project gave me lung cancer from breathing in all of the shit code.

 ## Todo
+  - Fix edge case in `server_extras.server.capture_stdout_wrapper` where it does not end the process after adding command return to queue

 ## Commands
 ### Double commands (client and server side)